msr-quarc/Liquid/GettingStarted.md

 You should see the following:
 ```
 0:0000.0/
-0:0000.0/ LIQUi|> -- Language Integrated Quantum Operations
+0:0000.0/ LIQ𝑈𝑖|⟩ -- Language Integrated Quantum Operations
 0:0000.0/     Copyright (c) 2015, Microsoft Corporation
-0:0000.0/     If you use LIQUi|> in your research, please follow the guidelines at
+0:0000.0/     If you use LIQ𝑈𝑖|⟩ in your research, please follow the guidelines at
-0:0000.0/     "https://github.com/msr-quarc/Liquid" for citing LIQUi|> in your publications.
+0:0000.0/     "https://github.com/msr-quarc/Liquid" for citing LIQ𝑈𝑖|⟩ in your publications.
 0:0000.0/
 0:0000.0/
 0:0000.0/TESTS (all start with two underscores):